chriswailes/RLTK/examples/kazoo/chapter 5/Chapter5.md

 Now we can produce simple output to the console by using things like: "`extern putchard(x); putchard(120);`", which prints a lowercase 'x' on the console (120 is the ASCII code for 'x').
 Similar code could be used to implement file I/O, console input, and many other capabilities in Kazoo.

-This completes the JIT and optimizer chapter of the Kaleidoscope tutorial.
+This completes the JIT and optimizer chapter of the Kazoo tutorial.
 At this point, we can compile a non-Turing-complete programming language, optimize and JIT compile it in a user-driven way.
 In the [next chapter](file.Chapter6.html) we'll look into extending the language with control flow constructs, tackling some interesting LLVM IR issues along the way.
 The full code listing for this chapter can be found in the "`examples/kazoo/chapter 5`" directory.